stormqloud/kazoo-tgbbok/asr.md

     * voice recognition is hard
     * Just because the voice recording hits ispeech API doesn;t mean they can recogniez it!

-* Option 3:
+* Option 3: google speech rec API
+  * No known integration but google is doing free ASR for the moment.
+Pricing to be announced after people get hooked on it.
+Otherwise it will get cancelled and everybody will be screwed.

+* Option 4:
-  *  There is no option 3
+  *  There is no option 4

 ASR costs per word recognized.